-A few years after I crossed that invisible line to become at once the child of my parents and a parent myself, I gave my parents a simple yet inspired gift.
-Inside the carefully wrapped box and tissue paper were a half-dozen 8-1/2 x 11 sheets of card stock; typeset, each one had a title such as “Best Memories of Our House” followed by a bullet list.
+A few years after I crossed that invisible line to become both the child of my parents and a parent myself, I gave my parents a simple yet inspired gift.
+Inside the carefully wrapped box and tissue paper were a half-dozen 8-1/2 x 11 sheets of card stock.
+Typeset, each one had a title such as “Best Memories of Our House” followed by a bullet list.

 Time has passed since I wrote Best Memories of Dad.
 My own child is now a young adult of twenty.
 From my new vantage point, I see glaring omissions.
 All the truly important moments were left out.
 Clearly, it’s time for an addendum.

 I had left Beverly Hills High School to attend my junior year at Oakwood School just over the hill, having begged my parents for just one year of private school.
 I understood the $$$ would come out of my college fund.
 The cost of Swiss boarding school was way, way out of reach, so, Oakwood was my consolation prize.
 The truth is, I’d felt adrift at Beverly High and a small school environment suited me better.

 That December of my junior year, my first love, Jon, came home on extended holiday break from his freshman year at college in Vermont.
 With my consent, Jon set up a meeting for the two of us with BHHS assistant-principal, Mr. L, who’d supported his own accelerated leap to university the year before.
 The purpose was to map out my exit from high school, without returning to BHHS as a senior… so I’d be free to rejoin Jon on the East Coast.
 We left Mr. L’s office on a handshake with a plan, mission accomplished.